Juanma1313/Micropython-IoT-Lib/README.md

 Device:
 -------
-Is the highest herarquy of all IoT entity.
+Is the highest hierarchy of all IoT entity.
-It is capable to register to a brocker and send or receive information about state or operation of itselve or any sensor or controller owned by itselve.
+It is capable to register to a broker and send or receive information about state or operation of itself or any sensor or controller owned by itself.
 In this early version is not contemplated to have nested devices, but the idea is not discarded for future versions.
-Devices are standalone entities each one define its own device_tree.
+Devices are stand-alone entities each one define its own device_tree.

-Sensor and controlers:
+Sensor and controllers:
 ----------------------
-Is the next level of herarquy for IoT entitys.
+Is the next level of hierarchy for IoT entities.
-It handles all data from/to a phisical or virtual sensor or device.
+It handles all data from/to a physical or virtual sensor or device.
-Commands relayed by brokers will be processed by the corresponding device and will be feed to the apropiate controller that will phisically contact with the controlled item.
+Commands relayed by brokers will be processed by the corresponding device and will be feed to the appropriate controller that will physically contact with the controlled item.
-A device can host several sensors or controllers in a serie, but at this point it cannot host them in a nested fashion.
+A device can host several sensors or controllers in a series, but at this point it cannot host them in a nested fashion.
 Sensors can produce data and events sync. or asynchronously, and it will be feed to the device for processing and possibly relaying it.
-Controllers can receive events and data from the device and act upon the phisicall unit accordingly.
+Controllers can receive events and data from the device and act upon the physical unit accordingly.
 It is possible to have a unit that because its nature can perform as a sensor and as a controller that is why all sensors and controllers share the same class ``Sensor``

-Examples of physical sensors can be buttons, joysticks, temperature sensors, humidity sensors, acelerometers, etc.
+Examples of physical sensors can be buttons, joysticks, temperature sensors, humidity sensors, touch sensors, accelerometers, etc.
-Examples of controlls units can be leds, screens, servos, fans, motors, etc.
-Examples of phisicaly controller units can be LEDs, LED strips, screens, fans, motors, etc.
+Examples of physically controlled units can be LEDs, LED strips, screens, fans, motors, speakers, buzzers, etc.
-Examples of hibrid sensor/controller units can be servos, sonof switches, oximeters, mpg players, etc.
+Examples of hybrid sensor/controller units can be servos, sonoff switches, oximeters, mpg players, modems, house apliances, etc.

 Values:
 -------
-Is the basic unit of information handled from/to a sensor and can be feeded as an event or synchronously pushed or pulled by the device.
+Is the basic unit of information handled from/to a sensor and can be feed as an event or synchronously pushed or pulled by the device.

 Messages:
 ---------